claudiamunteanu/shows-ticket-store-csharp/README.md

   </a>
 -->
 # Ticket Store
 Simple client-server desktop application for a ticket store.
-This is the C# version of a project created for the "Systems for Design and Implementation" course at my university from my second year.
+This is the .NET version of a project created for the "Systems for Design and Implementation" course at my university from my second year.
   <!--
   <p align="center">
     Simple CRUD mobile application for the management of a store's products, created for the "Mobile Application Programming" course at my university.